infiniteopt/InfiniteOpt.jl/docs/src/guide/objective.md

 Naturally, objective functions serve as a key aspect of optimization problems in general and this is certainly the case with infinite dimensional ones.
 In `InfiniteOpt` objectives are defined in much the same way they are in `JuMP`.
-One key idea to keep in mind is that the objective must evaluate to a finite expression.
-Note this means that objectives can only explicitly contain finite variables and point variables.
-Infinite expressions must be evaluated in a measure to be included (e.g., evaluate the expectation of a random variable).
+One key idea is that the objective must evaluate to a finite expression which means it must only explicitly contain finite variables and point variables.
+Infinite expressions must be summarized by a measure (e.g., taking the expectation of a random variable).

 ## [Basic Usage] (@id obj_basic)
 Principally, the objective function is specified via